Professional Sewer Leak Detection in Houston

 Nick’s Plumbing employs two different methods to locate your sewer line leak.
 Starting with our high-definition sewer line camera, we inspect the inside of your pipes to find any visible breaks or tree root growth.
 When a video inspection turns up nothing, we perform hydrostatic pressure testing on your entire sewer line.
 The test involves inflating a rubber balloon where the home’s drains meet the sewer line, then filling the pipe with water.
 The water level in the pipe is monitored for at least fifteen minutes, and if there is a drop in water level, there is a leak somewhere in that line.

-If you suspect a sewer line leak, call Nick’s Plumbing and Sewer Services to book a sewer leak detection in Houston.
+If you suspect a sewer line leak, call Nick’s Plumbing Service to book a sewer leak detection in Houston.